thinkshout/thinkshout/_case_studies/columbia-riverkeeper.md

     type: "Columbia Riverkeeper"
     mission:
     text: |
         _"ThinkShout's BENE platform is a forward-thinking solution designed to make the daunting task of building a website, a fun and enjoyable experience.
-Thanks ThinkShout's team, no matter how complex the design request seems, the BENE platform delivers a thoughtful, well-designed solution." - Liz Terhaar, Communications Director, Columbia Riverkeeper_
+Thanks to ThinkShout's team, no matter how complex the design request seems, the BENE platform delivers a thoughtful, well-designed solution." - Liz Terhaar, Communications Director, Columbia Riverkeeper_

   cs-sections:
     - section-title: Who is Columbia Riverkeeper